jazzrelax/getpexels/readme.md

 This software only ask for the link of a image from [Pexels](https://www.pexels.com/).
 One or more urls, and a path directory to save the image(s).
 It works with GUI and CLI options.

+> Note: To make download, you need to access [Pexels](https://www.pexels.com/) and click at a image from your search, then ```copy the url``` at broswer, so you will set it at the application with save directory.

 That's all folks!